 Each year, the Academy Foundation Nominating Committee will identify individuals who have the necessary characteristics to advance the Academy Foundation as a governing, fundraising and grant making entity.
 The number one criterion given strong consideration is an individual’s ability to raise money and to personally support the Academy Foundation financially.
 The gap analysis will also serve as a supporting document in the identification of candidates.

 The Nominating Committee should enlist the support of both the Academy and Academy Foundation Boards and others to provide names of prospective candidates.
 Nominations should indicate qualifications for the position.
+The Student Member is selected through an application process.

 Identification of Candidates